Wildfire rages in Southern California coastal mountains

 The National Weather Service said there would be a new round of south Santa Barbara County’s notorious Sundowner winds Wednesday night, and other parts of California also were expected to experience increased fire danger.

-Red flag warnings were expected to go into effect in the interior of Northern California on Thursday due to gusts and low humidity levels.
-Forecasters also planned to issue a fire weather watch Friday in parts of Southern California due to the predicted development of Santa Ana winds.
+Red flag warnings were expected to go into effect in the interior of Northern California on Thursday because of gusts and low humidity levels.
+Forecasters also planned to issue a fire weather watch Friday in parts of Southern California because of the predicted development of Santa Ana winds.

 Pacific Gas & Electric said it would likely have to shut off electricity to targeted portions of 13 Northern California counties on Thursday to prevent wildfires from being ignited by wind damage to power lines.
 The utility just restored power to about 25,000 customers who had their electricity shut off due to Monday’s windstorm.